donaldrich80/function-as-a-container/docs/index.md

     Currently under development, and not much functionality yet.

 I like pre-commit hooks, but hate installing lots of dependencies.
 This repository comes with a pre-commit hook library whoch has just one dependency, docker.

+I like pre-commit hooks, but hate installing lots of dependencies.
+This repository comes with a pre-commit hook library whoch has just one dependency, docker.

 ## Integration with my other projects

 This repository is tightly integrated with two of my other repositories.